MaxXx1313/fabric-rest/README.md

 ## Admin Web Application

-Admin web application is served from the server's http endpoint for developers to invoke chaincodes and view transaction and block info.
+Admin web application is served from the http endpoint for developers to invoke chaincodes and view transaction and block info.
 Please note that connection to the API server and the test web app is not password protected.

 ## Network